CzJLee/Restaurant-Review-Sentiment-Analysis/README.md

 ### [train_large_model.ipynb](train_large_model.ipynb)

 - The final step is to try and train on the entire review dataset.
 This dataset is too large to fit into memory and process.
-I used the TF Record format and TF Dataset API to shard the dataset to allow for parallel and balanced datasets.
+To resolve this, and to use TF Record files, I built a custom TF Sharded Record Writer class.
+I then adjusted the training process to handle a model with a large amount of parameters and a large dataset.

 ## Project Accomplishments

 There were multiple tasks that I accomplished in this project
 - Training on TPUs using Google Colab cloud TPU environment
-- Read JSON in chunks using Pandas to create a subset of a larger dataset
+- Read JSON in chunks using Pandas to create a subset of a larger dataset too large to load into memory
-- Implement and test different Text Vectorizer for Natural Language Processing (NLP) including Bag of Words, Bigram Vectorization, and Term Frequency Inverse Document Frequency (TF-IDF)
+- Implement and test different Text Vectorizations for Natural Language Processing (NLP) including Bag of Words, Bigram Vectorization, and Term Frequency Inverse Document Frequency (TF-IDF)
-- Construct a sequential text model using an embedding layer and bidirectional LSTM layers
+- Construct a sequential text model using an Embedding layer and Bidirectional LSTM layers
 - Use Transformer layers for text encoding
 - Use TF Dataset API to optimize data pipeline, and speedup TPU training
-- Parse a large dataset into sharded TF Record files using TF Record Writer
+- Build a custom TF Sharded Record Writer class to shard a large dataset into multiple TF Record files
 - Use TF Datasets to create balanced Train, Validation, and Test datasets
 - Develop a training pipeline to train a large dataset on Google Colab cloud GPUs